 At least enrolled in an undergrad program.
 Smaller roles will be assigned to singers also willing to participate in the ensemble (chorus) for one or more productions.
 If qualified, they may also be assigned role covers in other operas in the summer season.
 Singers should expect to participate in one or more operas, and may be invited to participate in the entire summer season.
-Comprimario roles and small role covers will be assigned almost exclusively from the membership of the ensemble.
+Comprimario roles and small role covers will be assigned exclusively from the membership of the ensemble.

-Covers must be as prepared as the primary singer assigned to the role. dell’Arte generally does not provide free coaching to covers unless the cover is called upon to move into the primary (performance) position, additional coaching is provided free of charge.
-Singers who have already performed a specific role and wish to be considered for cover opportunities will also be considered.
+Covers must be as prepared as the primary singer assigned to the role. dell’Arte provides some free coaching to covers.
+If the cover is called upon to move into the primary (performance) position, additional coaching is provided free of charge.
+Singers who have already performed a specific role may be considered for cover opportunities.

 Singers participating at the Comprimario/Ensemble and Cover levels may also have opportunities during the following season to participate in community outreach programs (scene and aria concerts) both with excerpts from their studied role and in other repertoire.

-The 2014 SRP repertoire is inspired by the plays of Shakespeare.
-Possibilities include Purcell's Fairy Queen, Salieri's Falstaff, Verdi's Macbeth (likely in the original 1847 version), and many others.
-Please bring the debut role you want to learn and perform, and we'll automatically consider it for inclusion in our season.
-Past seasons have included The Fairy Queen, Salieri's Falstaff, Macbeth, Carmen, Dialogues des Carmélites, Die Zauberflöte, Ariadne auf Naxos, Il Trittico, Le nozze di Figaro, Lucia di Lammermoor, La bohème, Don Giovanni, Little Women, Rigoletto, Roméo et Juliet, Cosí fan tutte and Manon, La clemenza di Tito and L'incoronazione di Poppea.
+The 2015 SRP repertoire is inspired by the plays of Beaumarchais.
+Paisiello's Il Barbiere di Siviglia, Le nozze di Figaro and Hiram Titus' Rosina (1980, in English) comprise the planned repertoire.
+Past seasons have included The Fairy Queen, Salieri's Falstaff, Macbeth, Carmen, Dialogues des Carmélites, Die Zauberflöte, Ariadne auf Naxos, Il Trittico, Lucia di Lammermoor, La bohème, Don Giovanni, Little Women, Rigoletto, Roméo et Juliet, Cosí fan tutte and Manon, La clemenza di Tito and L'incoronazione di Poppea.